Human Activity Recognition – Using IoT, Machine Learning and Apache Kafka® to Understand Human Actions

 Today IoT enables the capture and analysis of machine-centric data, giving businesses rich, real-time insights into their operations.
 This is transforming business, and it’s only the beginning.
 Recent advancements in Machine Learning are unlocking new use cases in the space of Human Activity Recognition.
 These advancements are promising to improve safety and compliance across many industries.

-In this webinar, we’ll explore how IoT, Machine Learning, and Apache Kafka® can enable new applications to power the next generation of business intelligence.
+This webinar explores how IoT, Machine Learning, and Apache Kafka® can enable new applications to power the next generation of business intelligence.

 SpinDance architects builds and manages the software that powers today’s connected smart products.